How to Make Personalised Map chairs

 What you need to make the map chairs

-Maps – can be road maps, street maps or even Click here to see my disclosure policy. ” target=”_blank” rel=”nofollow”>wrapping paper with a map print
+- Maps – can be road maps, street maps or even wrapping paper with a map print

 How to make map chairs

-2. Sand lightly all over to provide a key.
+- Sand the wood lightly all over to provide a key.

-5. Cover the surface to be decoupaged evenly with PVA glue using a brush.
+- Cover the surfaces to be decoupaged evenly with PVA glue using a brush.

-9. After the PVA glue as dried (preferably over night), cover the chairs with a protective varnish.
+- After the PVA glue has dried (preferably overnight), cover the chairs with a protective varnish.
 I use an acrylic varnish spray for this.